timothygebhard/hsr4hci/README.md

 ---

+## 📚 Documentation

+A full documentation of the entire code base, including descriptions of the different scripts and step-by-step guides for (re)-running our experiments can be found [on ReadTheDocs](https://hsr4hci.readthedocs.io).

 ## ⚡ Getting started

 The code in this repository is organized as a Python package named `hsr4hci` together with a set of scripts that use the functions and classes of the package.